 Use a staging table to improve performance

-If you are loading data only to stage it before running more transformations, loading the table to heap table will be much faster than loading the data to a clustered columnstore table.
+If you're loading data only to stage it before running more transformations, loading the table to heap table is much faster than loading the data to a clustered columnstore table.
 In addition, loading data to a [temporary table][Temporary] will also load much faster than loading a table to permanent storage.